 Front door, trim and garage doors

-Semi-gloss gives the surface visible shine, which looks beautiful on small details.
-This coating is extremely durable and is great for the surfaces that require frequent cleaning.
+Semi-gloss gives the surface a visible shine, which looks beautiful on small details.
+This coating is extremely durable and is a good choice for surfaces that require frequent cleaning.

-While it can withstand pressure washing and the harshest weather conditions, it’s not recommended if you need to hide chips, cracks, or other imperfections.
+While it can withstand pressure washing and the harshest weather conditions, it’s not recommended if you need to hide chips, cracks, or other imperfections on your painted surface.

 Further reading: learn how to paint a door here!